 Sumo Wrestling in Tokyo: Buying Sumo tickets, Schedule, Best seats for foreigners, How to get there, what time the Professional wrestlers appear, visiting the Wrestling Stables and the Sumo museum.

 The Sumo tournaments in Tokyo are a big Happening.

 Fans ride together on the subway, and there is a lot of before and after drinking and eating in the right places around the Arena.

 Professional Tournaments take place six times a year.
 Each tournament begins on a Sunday and lasts 15 days.

-In Osaka Tournaments are held in March, in Nagoya in July, and in Fukuoka during November.
+In Osaka, Tournaments are held in March, in Nagoya in July, and in Fukuoka in November.

 How To Get To The Sumo Arena In Tokyo?

 The Sumo Arena in Tokyo is called Ryogoku Kokugikan.You need to get to Ryogoku Station on the JR Sobu Line.
 From the station, it’s a 2-minute walk to the Ryogoku Kokugikan stadium.

 Rates and Reviews: Sumo Organized Tour